42 Laws You Should Know (Part 2)

 For the simple reason that errors and data manipulation are far more common than genuinely surprising results.

-As a rule of thumb, the more boring the data, the more likely it’s trustworthy.
+As a general rule, the more boring the data, the more trustworthy it tends to be.

 3. Gibson's Law